openresty/srcache-nginx-module/README.markdown

 This module provides a transparent caching layer for arbitrary nginx locations (like those use an upstream or even serve static disk files).
 The caching behavior is mostly compatible with [RFC 2616](http://www.ietf.org/rfc/rfc2616.txt).

-Usually, [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule) is used together with this module to provide a concrete caching storage backend.
+Usually, [memc-nginx-module](http://github.com/agentzh/memc-nginx-module) is used together with this module to provide a concrete caching storage backend.
 But technically, any modules that provide a REST interface can be used as the fetching and storage subrequests used by this module.

-For main requests, the [srcache_fetch](http://wiki.nginx.org/HttpSRCacheModule#srcache_fetch) directive works at the end of the access phase, so the [standard access module](http://wiki.nginx.org/HttpAccessModule)'s [allow](http://wiki.nginx.org/HttpAccessModule#allow) and [deny](http://wiki.nginx.org/HttpAccessModule#deny) direcives run *before* ours, which is usually the desired behavior for security reasons.
+For main requests, the [srcache_fetch](#srcache_fetch) directive works at the end of the access phase, so the [standard access module](http://nginx.org/en/docs/http/ngx_http_access_module.html)'s [allow](http://nginx.org/en/docs/http/ngx_http_access_module.html#allow) and [deny](http://nginx.org/en/docs/http/ngx_http_access_module.html#deny) direcives run *before* ours, which is usually the desired behavior for security reasons.

 Subrequest caching
 ------------------

 For *subrequests*, we explicitly **disallow** the use of this module because it's too difficult to get right.
 There used to be an implementation but it was buggy and I finally gave up fixing it and abandoned it.

-However, if you're using [HttpLuaModule](http://wiki.nginx.org/HttpLuaModule), it's easy to do subrequest caching in Lua all by yourself.
-That is, first issue a subrequest to an [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule) location to do an explicit cache lookup, if cache hit, just use the cached data returned; otherwise, fall back to the true backend, and finally do a cache insertion to feed the data into the cache.
+However, if you're using [lua-nginx-module](http://github.com/chaoslawful/lua-nginx-module), it's easy to do subrequest caching in Lua all by yourself.
+That is, first issue a subrequest to an [memc-nginx-module](http://github.com/agentzh/memc-nginx-module) location to do an explicit cache lookup, if cache hit, just use the cached data returned; otherwise, fall back to the true backend, and finally do a cache insertion to feed the data into the cache.

 Using this module for main request caching and Lua for subrequest caching is the approach that we're taking in our business.
 This hybrid solution works great in production.